framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 should be made "carefully".
 They could easily lead to that the installer can no longer change the configuration file.

-The installer always creates a debug log in the file `/root/raspiBackupInstallUI.log`, which should be provided in a git issue, if there are any installer issues.
+The installer always creates a debug log in the current directory in file `raspiBackupInstallUI.log`, which should be provided if there are any installer issues.

 ## The notification by e-mail